West Shore School District

 West Shore School District, is a large, suburban, public school district with its main office located in Lewisberry, Pennsylvania.
 This district serves students in eastern Cumberland County and northern York County.
 It serves the municipalities of Lemoyne, New Cumberland and Wormleysburg boroughs and Lower Allen Township in Cumberland County; Goldsboro and Lewisberry boroughs, Fairview Township and Newberry Township in York County.
 It includes the Lower Allen census-designated place.
 West Shore School District encompasses approximately 78 sqmi.
 According to 2000 federal census data, the district served a resident population of 57,960 people.
 By 2010, the district's population increased to 62,514 people.

 According to the Pennsylvania Budget and Policy Center, 26 of the district's pupils lived at 185% or below the Federal Poverty Level as shown by their eligibility for the federal free or reduced price school meal programs in 2012.
 In 2009, the District residents' per capita income was $24,740, while the median family income was $57,500.
 In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.
 In York County, the median household income was $57,494.
 By 2013, the median household income in the United States rose to $52,100.

 Based on enrollment, the school district is the largest serving Cumberland County and one of the largest in the greater Harrisburg metropolitan area.
 It was formed in 1966 from four small Cumberland County districts and one school district in York County.
 About 58 percent of the district's students come from York County, with the remaining 42 percent coming from Cumberland County.
 Eighty percent of the district's area resides in York County.

 West Shore School District operates two high schools (grades 9–12).
 Most students from Cumberland County attend Cedar Cliff High School and most of the York County students attend Red Land High School.
-The district also operates three middle schools (grades 6–8 currently, 7-8 in 2024), 2 intermediate schools (grades 5-6, opening in 2024), and ten elementary schools (grades K-5 currently, grades k-4 in 2024).
+The district also operates three middle schools (grades 6–8 previously, 7-8 as of 2024), 2 intermediate schools (grades 5-6, opened in 2024), and 7 elementary schools (grades K-5 previously, grades k-4 as of 2024).